-The following tables provide the summary of financial information of our Company derived from the Restated Financial Information as at and for the nine months period ended December 31, 2023 and as at and for the Financial Years ended March 31, 2023, 2022 and 2021.
-The Restated Financial Information referred to above is presented under the section titled "Financial Information" beginning on Page No. 169 of this Draft Red Herring Prospectus.
+The following tables provide the summary of financial information of our Company derived from the Restated Financial Information as at and for the Financial Years ended March 31, 2024, 2023 and 2022.
+The Restated Financial Information referred to above is presented under the section titled "Financial Information" beginning on Page No. 178 of this Prospectus.
 The summary of financial information presented below should be read in conjunction with the Restated Financial Information, the notes thereto and the chapters titled "Financial Information" and "Management's Discussion and Analysis of Financial Position and Results of Operations" beginning on Page Nos.
-169 and 214, respectively of this Draft Red Herring Prospectus.
+178 and 217, respectively of this Prospectus.